 Verizon’s churn rate

-Now let’s take a look at Verizon’s (VZ) customer retention metric, or its churn rate.
-Wall Street analysts anticipate Verizon’s postpaid phone churn rate to rise in 4Q17 mainly due to growing competition in the postpaid market and strong promotional offers from competitors.
+Wall Street analysts expect Verizon’s postpaid phone churn rate to increase, mostly due to the increasingly intense competition in the postpaid market and more aggressive promotional offers from competitors.

-A rising churn rate is adverse for mobile carriers because they have to incur additional acquisition costs related to customers, which has a further adverse impact on operating margins.
-As a result, a rise in a company’s churn rate can be alarming for investors.
+A rise in churn rate is negative for wireless carriers, as they must incur additional acquisition costs associated with subscribers.
+This trend would have a negative impact on companies’ operating margins.
+As a result, a rise in churn rate can be concerning for investors.

-A peer comparison of postpaid phone churn in 3Q17
+Verizon’s peer comparison of postpaid phone churn in 2Q17